 For technical issues, all faculty and students can call the Turnitin Support line.

 For general questions and help getting started with Turnitin, reach out to the Academic Technology department.

 How Does It Work?

-Turnitin assignments can be created and posted in Blackboard.
+Turnitin can be enabled for assignments in Classes (Brightspace).
 An Originality Report is generated for each individual student submission.
-The Turnitin Assignment Inbox synchronizes with the Blackboard Grade Center, so instructors can review and grade submissions all in one place.
+The Turnitin Assignment Inbox can synchronize with the Classes Grades tool, so instructors can review and grade submissions all in one place.

 - Include a syllabus statement notifying students that Turnitin will be used as an assessment tool and make your plagiarism policy clear from the onset of your course.